Hessel Gerritsz

 Hessel Gerritsz (c.
 1581 – buried 4 September 1632) was a Dutch engraver, cartographer, and publisher.
 A notable figure in the Golden Age of Netherlandish cartography, despite strong competition Gerritsz is considered by some "unquestionably the chief Dutch cartographer of the 17th century".

-Early career

-He started in Alkmaar as an apprentice to Willem Jansz Blaeu, who was ten years his elder.
-Gerritsz moved with Blaeu’s workshop at Damrak; the place where he lived when he married Geertje Gijsberts of Alkmaar in 1607.
-They had eight children.
-Geertje would die before 1624, when Hessel remarried.
-By 1610 he had a printing workshop on his own.
-He settled at Nieuwezijds Voorburgwal.
-Many of his engravings and maps made it into the atlases of Blaeu, Jan Janssonius, and others.
+Biography

+Hessel Gerritsz was born around 1581 in the northern Netherlands.
+Early in his career he apprenticed in Alkmaar with the cartographer and globe maker Willem Janszoon Blaeu, who was about ten years his senior.
+Gerritsz later moved with Blaeu's workshop to Damrak in Amsterdam, where the firm operated among the city’s booksellers and mapmakers.

+In 1607, Gerritsz married Geertje Gijsberts of Alkmaar and the couple had eight children.
+Geertje died sometime before 1624, after which Gerritsz remarried.